jfhbrook/PSeudo/README.md

 hello world!
 ```

-If you run this, it will ask to run PowerShell as administrator, and then
+If you run this, it will ask to run PowerShell as Administrator, and then
 print "hello world!" to your screen.

 It will also work if you pass it a string: